Fluid model of a black hole-string transition: Fluid approximation of winding strings

-and hence, the region $r\sim \alpha^{\prime\,1/2} \epsilon^{-1/2}$ would be more important than the interior $r\ll \alpha^{\prime\,1/2} \epsilon^{-1/2}$.
-In fact, the momentum would not be small in excited states.
-In order to understand the Horowitz-Polchinski model, it is convenient to consider eq.~\eqref{eq-chi} for a given gravitational potential $\varphi$.
+So far, we assumed that the temperature is very close to the Hagedorn temperature.
+Discussions above can be generalized to lower temperatures, since the local temperature inside the star always exceeds the Hagedorn temperature.
+In order to see the structure of the star of winding strings, it is convenient to consider eq.~\eqref{eq-chi} for a given gravitational potential $\varphi$.
 Then, eq.~\eqref{eq-chi} can be interpreted as the Schr\"odinger equation;

 with